How Do I Know If My Home Has Drywood Termites?

 While the goal is to catch termites before they get this far, a key indicator that you have a serious termite infestation is the sound of hollow wood.
 Because drywood termites eat from the inside-out, they leave a very thin layer of wood or even just the paint.
 If an area of your home sounds thin or papery when you knock on it, it could be the work of a drywood termite colony.

 Beyond seeing the damage or the termites themselves, one of the most obvious signs of an infestation is the presence of frass.
 Unlike subterranean termites, drywood termites don’t use their droppings to build.
-Instead, as they work their way through your home, they excrete frass, kicking it out of the tunnel and onto your window sills, floors and other areas of your home.
-This results in a dark powdery substance with small black marks built up around the infested area.
+Instead, as they work their way through your home, they excrete frass, kicking it out of the tunnel and onto your window sills, floors, and other areas of your home.
+This results in a dark powdery substance with small black marks built up around the infected area.

 If you notice any of these signs in your home, contact us immediately!
 The sooner you can get a termite infestation under control, the less money you’ll spend on home repairs.

 If you don’t think you have an infestation but want to prevent termites altogether, here are the top ways to prevent an infestation in your home: